tokiclover/dotfiles/README.md

 * hdu: is a simple script which ease updating '$Header:...$' or '$Id:...$' update;
 * ipb: is a script which can be used to retrieve IP block lists to be added to iptables rules;
 * ipr: is script to generate ip[6]tables net rules;
-* iru: is an '/etc/local.d/ipr.start' svc script to ease ipr and ipb start up if an iface is up;
+* ifup: is an init svc script to ease ipr and ipb start up if an iface is up;
 * kvm: is a script to ease kvm loadind with a few default option;
 * lbd: is a script to add/remove loop back devices;
 * mkstg4: a stage4 maker scripts with squashed (system and/or local) directories support;